 We have been starting vegetables from seed by using waterbed heaters as seedling heat mats.

 They provide warmth to the soil in the seed trays.

-This makes the seeds pop out of the ground just like it was June, even in the middle of February.
+This makes the seeds pop out of the ground just like it was in June, even in the middle of February.

-Water bed heaters can purchased on eBay for very little money.
+Water bed heaters can be purchased on eBay for very little money.
 I usually can get them for about $25 each, delivered to my door.